-6.4.1.
+6.4.1.1.
 Validation of LWLR

 Previous round-robin comparisons of atmospheric correction algorithms for MERIS carried out in GloboLakes showed that Polymer yielded the statistically most robust retrieval of reflectances, although a systematic negative bias was observed.
-This lead to Polymer being adopted as the state-of-the-art atmospheric correction processor for Lakes\cci to provide LWLR.
-Figure 124 shows Rrs matchup results for MERIS in 11 lakes at 11 wavebands from 412 nm to 779 nm, for which in situ data were available in LIMNADES.
-In general, significant linear relationships were found between the MERIS and in situ Rrs, with the highest R of 0.67 returned in the 560 nm band and outliers in the blue bands associated with the hypereutrophic HARTBEESPOORT-Reservoir leading to the relatively worst performance.
-Systematic underestimation of MERIS Rrs is still observed.
+This led to Polymer being adopted as the state-of-the-art atmospheric correction processor for Lakes_cci to provide LWLR.
+Erreur !
+Source du renvoi introuvable. shows R{rs} matchup results for MERIS in 11 lakes at 11 wavebands from 412 nm to 779 nm, for which in situ data were available in LIMNADES.
+In general, significant linear relationships were found between the MERIS and in situ R{rs}, with the highest R of 0.83 returned in the 560 nm band and outliers in the blue bands associated with the hypereutrophic HARTBEESPOORT-Reservoir leading to the relatively worst performance.
+Systematic underestimation of MERIS R{rs} is still observed.
 From inspecting the individual components of the atmospheric correction procedure, the underestimation is understood to be the result of overestimating the atmospheric path radiance with increasingly turbid waters, rather than a failure of the in-water bio-optical model or glint retrieval.

-Figure 124 Comparison between in situ and MERIS Rrs in each band
+Figure 134 Comparison between in situ and MERIS $R{\mbox{\scriptsize rs}}$ in each band

-To show the level of spectral consistency in the validation data set, Figure 125 presents averaged spectra of all $R{rs}$ matchups for each individual lake.
+To show the level of spectral consistency in the validation data set, Figure 135 presents averaged spectra of all R{rs} matchups for each individual lake.
 There is general agreement between the in situ and satellite derived reflectance spectra, with the exception of the Cuerda-del-Pozo Reservoir.